Ono Coconut Cake with Coconut Frosting

-This recipe is adapted from Tabasco Award-winner The Tastes and Tales of Moiliili, a 1997 collection of recipes and stories from Honolulu's Moiliili Community Center.
+The Tabasco Community Cookbook Awards, featured in the 2002 edition of our SAVEUR 100, celebrates people who produce cookbooks that benefit local communities and charities.
+This recipe is an adaptation of one from Tabasco Award winner The Tastes and Tales of Moiliili, a 1997 collection of recipes and stories from Honolulu's Moiliili Community Center.

 - 2 tsp. butter, softened

 - 3 cups plus 2 tbsp. cake flour